 Despite its reputation as a low-maintenance grass, you should still plan to fertilize fine fescue when planting it around tree roots and to water it during drought-like conditions.
 Although the tree will steal most of the water and fertilizer, this extra pampering ensures the grass gets what it needs to grow lush and match the rest of your lawn.
 Apply a balanced NPK fertilizer in the spring and fall, or test the soil to determine which nutrients are lacking.

-Note that this is a cool-season variety of grass that may experience heat stress in USDA zones 8 through 11 unless it's kept well-shaded.
+Note that this is a cool-season variety of grass that may experience heat stress in zones 8 through 11 unless it's kept well-shaded.
 In addition, fine fescue does not tolerate much foot traffic.
 If it will be planted in a high-traffic area, consider adding stepping stones to protect the grass.
 Fine fescue is also a clumping grass, which means it may look a little patchy unless it's overseeded each year.

 Preparing Soil Around Tree Roots

 You can use a garden hoe to scuff up the top of the dirt around the tree roots to get it just loose enough for grass to germinate.
 But for the best results, the grass needs just a couple more inches of loose, rich dirt to grab onto and to establish a healthy root system.
 Spread some well-aged compost between the tree roots and sprinkle the fine fescue seeds directly on top.
-Gardens Alive notes that fine fescue should be planted in mid-August so that it has time to germinate before leaves drop and cover it up.
+Gardens Alive notes that fine fescue seeds should be sown in mid-August so that it has time to germinate before leaves drop and cover it up.

 Alternative Root Covers